Ashutosh-Maharana/sports_crowdfunding/README.md

     <img width="500" src="/assets/Visualizations/sentiment_analysis/Sentiment_Classification_Pos_Neg.png">
 </p>

+The classification model achieved an overall accuracy of 99% in predicting sentiment (negative or positive).
+It showed high precision, recall, and F1-score for both the "negative" and "positive" classes, indicating accurate identification of instances belonging to these classes.
+The confusion matrix reveals that there were only a few misclassifications, with five instances incorrectly classified as "negative" and one instance incorrectly classified as "positive."
+Overall, the model performed exceptionally well in accurately predicting sentiment, with minimal errors

 Trust and Fear Confusion Matrix and Classification Report

 <p align="center">
     <img width="500" src="/assets/Visualizations/sentiment_analysis/Sentiment_Classification_Trust_Fear.png">
 </p>

+The classification model achieved a high accuracy of 99% in predicting emotions.
+It demonstrated excellent precision, recall, and F1-score for both the "fear" and "trust" classes, indicating accurate identification of instances belonging to these classes.
+The confusion matrix shows that there were only a few misclassifications, with three instances incorrectly classified as "fear" and none as "trust."
+Overall, the model performed exceptionally well in accurately predicting emotions, with minimal errors.

 ## Named Entity Recognition
 Entities were extracted from the English language sports stories using the spaCy library.
 The stories were filtered for English language and named entity recognition was performed using “spaCy”.